This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Heart monitor: This is also called an ECG or EKG.
 Sticky pads placed on your skin record your heart's electrical activity.

 - Weight: You may be weighed each day.
-Caregivers compare your weight from day to day to record how much body fluid you have.
+Healthcare providers compare your weight from day to day to record how much body fluid you have.
 You can become dehydrated if you lose too much.
 You can have shortness of breath or swelling in your legs if you retain too much.

 - Blood tests: A sample of your blood may be sent to the lab for tests.
 These may help find the cause of your symptoms.
 They may also be used to make sure organs, such as your kidneys, are working correctly.

 - Chest x-ray: This is a picture of your lungs and heart.
-Caregivers use it to look for signs of a lung infection or other damage.
+Healthcare providers use it to look for signs of a lung infection or other damage.

 - Echocardiogram: This is a type of ultrasound done to show the size and shape of your heart.
-Caregivers may check for problems with your heart valves and signs of heart failure.
+Healthcare providers may check for problems with your heart valves and signs of heart failure.
 This may be done to find the cause of your pulmonary edema.

 - Oxygen: This may help you breathe better and decrease the pressure in your lungs.
 You may get oxygen through a plastic mask or nasal cannula.
 A nasal cannula is a pair of short, thin tubes that are placed inside your nostrils.